 Please contact us to learn more about the FCBA and YLD.

-Brandon Copeland is the YLD Vice Chair for 2017.
-He is an attorney at MidPenn Legal Services in Chamberburg, PA.
+Brandon Copeland is the YLD Chair for 2018.
+He is an attorney at MidPenn Legal Services in Chambersburg, PA.
 He has been practicing in Franklin County since 2013.

 The YLD is actively involved in the Franklin County community through various projects.
 The YLD participates annually in the Heart Walk, the Race Against Poverty and in Juror Appreciation Day.
 One of the most enjoyable events sponsored by the YLD each year is Law Day, which involves a mock trial with YLD members acting as prosecutors, defense counsel, defendant(s) and witnesses and middle school students acting as jurors.

 The YLD also provides various ways for members to socialize with one another.
 The YLD meets the first Friday of every month at 12pm in the Cosentino Conference Room of the Law Library.
 Meetings usually last an hour and lunch is provided.
 The YLD also sponsors Happy Hours throughout the year and coordinates other activities such as attending a Hershey Bears Hockey game or joining a PBA Zone 3 caravan.